Asthma (J45)

 Conyza - A plant genus of the family ASTERACEAE.
 Members contain alkenynes, daucosterol, friedelinol, conyzasaponins and other TRITERPENES.

 Dyspnea, Paroxysmal - A disorder characterized by sudden attacks of respiratory distress in at rest patients with HEART FAILURE and PULMONARY EDEMA.
 It usually occurs at night after several hours of sleep in a reclining position.
 Patients awaken with a feeling of suffocation, coughing, a cold sweat, and TACHYCARDIA.
-When there is significant WHEEZING, it is called cardiac asthma.
+When there is significant WHEEZING, it is called CARDIAC ASTHMA.

 Status Asthmaticus - A sudden intense and continuous aggravation of a state of asthma, marked by dyspnea to the point of exhaustion and collapse and not responding to the usual therapeutic efforts.